happycodefriends/code-invaders/tutorial/ProcInvaders-02-Canvas.md

 > Both `x` and `y` are simple numbers, describing how far from the left (`x`),
 > or top (`y`) of the drawing surface (canvas context) should the image be drawn.
 > (0,0) thus marks the top-left-most corner of the game area.
-> Note that images are draw by their top-left corner (that is, images will extend
+> Note that images are drawn by their top-left corner (that is, images will extend
 > from that x/y coordinate further to the right/towards the bottom, depending on
 > the size of the image.)